The Green Deal Industrial Plan on Net Zero Age is a welcome steer towards climate neutrality but falls short of a full clean economy strategy.

 - Seek clean economy cooperation with global partners through tailor-made partnerships on top of trade openness.

-Story: The Clean Industrial Plan on Net Zero Age
+Story: The Green Deal Industrial Plan on Net Zero Age

 Today the European Commission released its vision for boosting clean industries in the EU in the form of the Green Deal Industrial Plan for the Net-Zero Age (GDIP).
 It is a direct response to the US Inflation Reduction Act but comes at a time when the EU must ensure continued delivery of clean tech in the context of its energy crisis.
 The GDIP is based on four pillars: regulation, finance, skills, and trade.